E. coli Infection

 - Wash your hands thoroughly before preparing food, after handling raw meat, and after using the toilet as E.coli can be spread to others through infected feces.

 - Always wash and then sanitize all utensils, cutting boards and counters that have touched raw meat to prevent E. coli from contaminating other foods.
-Make an effective sanitizing solution by mixing 5 ml (1 teaspoon) of bleach in 1 litre (4 ¼ cups) of water.
+You can use a 200 ppm no rinse sanitizing solution.

-- Cook ground meat, such as hamburger patties, meat loaf, rolled roasts (beef roulade) and mechanically tenderized meat until the middle reaches a temperature of 71°C (160°F) or hotter and remains there for at least 15 seconds.
+- Cook ground meat, such as hamburger patties, meat loaf and rolled roasts (beef roulade) until the middle reaches a temperature of 74°C (164°F) or hotter and remains there for at least 15 seconds.
 Measure the internal temperature of the meat with a good probe thermometer.

 - Never put cooked meat back on the same unwashed surface that held the raw meat.
 The juices from the raw meat can be contaminated with E. coli, which can then contaminate the cooked meat.